mrumkovskis/wabase-wiki/View-Intro.md

 which data will be read-from/written-to.
 These two fields are also compulsory, since otherwise a view simply won't have any logical purpose.

 One more primary setting for every view is `comment`.
-This is the only arbitrary setting of the four basic settings, however we strongly encourage you to use it.
+This is the only arbitrary setting of the four basic settings.
+However, we strongly encourage you to use it.
 This setting's whole purpose is for you to describe who this exact view is for.
 It can be placed in the very end as shown in the **Simple View** section above, or it can be placed right after the `name` setting.